sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [:snowman: Possibly the smallest compiler ever](https://github.com/thejameskyle/the-super-tiny-compiler) - This is an ultra-simplified example of all the major pieces of a modern compiler written in easy to read JavaScript.
 - [Awesome Compilers](http://aalhour.com/awesome-compilers/) - Curated list of awesome resources on Compilers, Interpreters, and Runtimes.
 - [Growing a compiler](http://www.cs.dartmouth.edu/~mckeeman/cs48/mxcom/gem/html/GrowingCompiler.html) - Learn how to grow a compiler.
-- [Let’s Build A Simple Interpreter.
+- [Let's Build A Simple Interpreter.
 Part 1.](https://ruslanspivak.com/lsbasi-part1/) - Try to demystify compilers by building one.
 - [Resources for Amateur Compiler Writers](http://c9x.me/compile/bib/) - Resources for Amateur Compiler Writers.
 - [Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml) - Structure and Interpretation of Computer Programs.
 - [Writing My First Compiler](https://dev.to/fcpauldiaz/writing-my-first-compiler) - Write out your first compiler.